Hello Kitty (song): Reception and criticism

 The video was heavily derided by Western critics.
 Jason Lipshutz of Billboard panned it as "even more abhorrent than the song."
-While acknowledging that the album's previous videos were "excellent", he pointed out that the "Hello Kitty" video "tries to do nothing.
+While saying that the album's previous videos were "excellent", he also said that the "Hello Kitty" video "tries to do nothing.
 Its laziness is demonstrated in the first 21 seconds, during which Lavigne holds a plush stack of cupcakes, shakes her hips, stares at the cupcakes, bounces her shoulders, and then, when she sings the line 'Someone chuck a cupcake at me'... tosses the fake cupcakes at the camera, her lip movement not matching up to the backing track whatsoever."
 Alexa Camp of Slant Magazine called it "truly eyebrow-raising, taking cultural mis-appropriation to cringe-inducing levels."
 The Independent suggested that "'Hello Kitty' will make your eyes and ears bleed".

 Its depiction of Japanese culture was met with widespread criticism from Western critics.
 This included suggestions of racism, which Lavigne responded to by stating: "I love Japanese culture and I spend half of my time in Japan.
 I flew to Tokyo to shoot this video...specifically for my Japanese fans, WITH my Japanese label, Japanese choreographers AND a Japanese director IN Japan."
 Nobuyuki Hayashi, a Tokyo-based tech and social media expert, commented that most of the reactions on Twitter were favorable, adding: “the people who are blaming the artist for racism are non-Japanese... but most Japanese people are not taking it that seriously.”
 Hiro Ugaya, a Tokyo-based journalist and media commentator, assumed that "images of cultures outside of one's own in mass media are always different from the reality. [...]
 When you're trying to reach the majority of consumers, images tend to be lowest common dominator [sic]".